arief25ramadhan/pointnet-classification/README.md

 ### 1.2.
 Architecture

-PointNet is a neural network designed for processing point cloud data.
+PointNet is a neural network architecture designed for processing and analyzing point clouds.
 It employs a shared multi-layer perceptron (MLP) to process each point independently to capture local features.
-Additionally, PointNet introduces a symmetric function to aggregate information from all points, ensuring the network is permutation-invariant, meaning it produces the same output regardless of the order of input points.
+It also introduces a symmetric function to aggregate information from all points, ensuring the network is permutation-invariant, meaning it produces the same output regardless of the order of input points.
 Figure 1 displays the PointNet architecture diagram.

 <p align="center">
   <img src="assets/pointnet.jpg" width="600" title="hover text">